OrangeTango101/Board_Game/README.md

   - A player wins by occupying the enemy's spawn with one of their own pieces
   - A player also wins if the enemy has no pieces to move

+- <b>Taking A Turn</b>
+  - A turn ends when all of a player's snakes are inactive
+  - A player without any snakes on the board must create a snake to end their turn

 - <b>Placements</b>
   - Pieces can be placed in a player's spawn or on the perimeter of a spawn snake (see definition above)
   - A player can only make 3 placements a turn